-The Ngarakbal and Githabal are the descendants of the ancient ‘Bird Tribes’ of Australia…..They call the dreamtime, ‘Bootheram’….In 1977 Howard Creamer an Anthropologist for Australian National Parks and Wildlife Services recorded many of the significant cultural sites within the Ngarakbal Githabal lands as part of the governments Aboriginal Sites Survey…
+The Ngarakbal and Githabul are the descendants of the ancient ‘Bird Tribes’ of Australia…..They call the Dreamtime, ‘Bootheram’….In 1977 Howard Creamer an Anthropologist for Australian National Parks and Wildlife Services recorded many of the significant cultural sites within the Ngarakbal Githabal lands as part of the governments Aboriginal Sites Survey…

 The Ngarakbal and Githabal have witnessed many arrivals into their homelands.
 Some came in peace, others in war… Many cultures from far away lands have come to this beautiful place over the thousands and thousands of generations just as they come today…and with each arrival, or conquest the Yoocum Yoocum have encompassed these event into their ancestral Bootheram [Dreaming Lore] – oral traditions, songs and dances of the historical truths about the events that took place in their ancestral lands…because Bootheram is not only the story of the land and all its biological inhabitants, plants and animals, but also the story of the all the peoples who have ever come to this ancient Volcano….the Abode of the Rainbow Serpent.

-The Ngarakbal and Githabal refer to themselves as keepers of the ‘Feathered Serpent Lore traditions’ – The Bird Tribes…Birds are the Feathered Serpents, the descendants of the Goanna [dinosaurs]…and the Ngarakbal and Githabal are the descendants of the Bird Tribes…thus, the Ngarakbal and Githabal are the ancient ancestral moieties of this landscape….They did not come here, they were always here…There lore tells of how they were made here…This ‘knowing’ is held in their Bootheram lore [Dreaming]…..The birds gave them their Lore, their land, and their LANGUAGE….but more on that later
+The Ngarakbal and Githabal refer to themselves as keepers of the ‘Feathered Serpent Lore traditions’ – The Bird Tribes…Birds are the Feathered Serpents, the descendants of the Goanna [dinosaurs]…and the Ngarakbal and Githabal are the descendants of the Bird Tribes…thus, the Ngarakbal and Githabal are the ancient ancestral moieties of this landscape….They did not come here, they were always here…There lore tells of how they were made here…This ‘knowing’ is held in their Bootheram lore [Dreaming]…..The birds gave them their Lore, their land, and their LANGUAGE….They are the Bird Tribes ……the keepers of the Starlore …but more on that later……

 In the meantime, here is the Aboriginal and Anthropological Significance of Mt Warning/Wollumbin – recorded by Howard Creamer for the Australian National Parks and Wildlife Service in 1997…..it’s an extract of the transcript of the site registration but I have attached the original site registration…and the original audio file that Howard Creamer gave me…..

-The following information on Wollumbin was recorded by Mrs Milli Boyd [nee Williams] of Woodenbong…see below….She was born at Woodenbong around 1910 and comes from there but her mother and husband were from the Tweed Valley area and she has maintained links there all her life.
-Woodenbong is in the traditional territory of the Gidabal people, while Wollumbin is in Nerackbal country.
+The following information on Wollumbin was recorded by Mrs Milly Boyd [nee Williams] of Woodenbong…see original national parks data below….Milly was born at Woodenbong around 1910 and comes from there but her mother, Charlotte Brown, and her husband, Chris Boyd, were from the Tweed Valley area and Milly and her family have maintained links there all her life. ………..
+Woodenbong is in the traditional territory of the Gidabal people, while Wollumbin is in Nerackbal [sic – Ngarakbul] country.
 There are today very few people who identify as Nerackbal and the Tweed Valley is now perceived by most people as being within the area of the large Bunjalung tribal language group.
 The following transcript of a tape recording made in December 1977 with Millie Boyd explains the significance of the site:

 See they’re three sisters those – there’s Wollumbin, Mebbini, Byorgini that Nimbin Mountain.
 That‘s my mothers’s mother’s mountain.
 That’s Byorgini and in the middle that’s Mebbini and Wollumbin in the front, like that, you can see it.
 That’s Mebbini, that story came from here, from Mt Brown, you know where all the birds got together and spoke their lingo and this big bird came up and frightened them.
 They was talking Gullyval, Muli, Gidabal.
 Magpie flew somewhere else.
 Parrot flew down there to Evans Head, that’s how thee came to be Bundjalung.
 And the wounded parrot flew back right near Lismore out to Casino, you see a gully there, they reckon the waters blood there, red, where he settled.
 And Turkey flew back there, wounded.
 That’s why Mt.
 Warning got that little bend in his neck.
 That’s why that National Park, they look after it very well.